onubrooks/glade-pay/README.md

 All methods return an array.

-Find other repos by the same author at [my github profile](https://github.com/onubrooks).
+Find other repos by the same author at his [github profile](https://github.com/onubrooks).